Scarabol/rock-raiders-web/README.md

 ### Cosmetics

-- No sirene sound when alarm mode is enabled
 - Digger vehicles have big offset to wall when drilling
 - Lava rockies texture not using correct UV coordinates
 - Orange smoke column above lava tiles missing